TrenMA/trenma.github.io/_pages/about.md

 **University of Nottingham**

 *Current year*
-   * Data Analytics and Machine Learning for FinTech (MSc in FinTech)
+   * Data Analytics and Machine Learning for FinTech (MSc in Financial Technology)
    * Financial Markets and Investment (BSc in Finance, Accounting and Management)

 *Previous years*